amnishad0512/amnishad0512/README.md

 ## About Me

-Senior Frontend Developer with 3.9 years of experience building scalable, high-performance web applications across enterprise and product-based systems.
+Senior Frontend Developer with 4 years of experience building scalable, high-performance web applications across enterprise and product-based systems.

-Strong expertise in React ecosystem, Next.js, TypeScript, frontend architecture, and performance optimization, with production experience in React Native and backend APIs (Node.js, Express, MongoDB).
+Strong expertise in React ecosystem, Next.js, TypeScript, frontend architecture, and performance optimization, with production experience in backend APIs (Node.js, Express, MongoDB).

 Actively open to new opportunities.